bfren/docker-nginx-webdav/README.md

 By default files are served read-only - change two environment variables to enable full write access as well.

+If you wish to add custom Nginx configuration, map a file to `/etc/nginx/sites/custom.conf`.
+This is included last, so anything you add here will override default values.

 ## Contents

 * [Ports](#ports)